-- Identify, in advance of the meeting, whether the excluded pupil wishes to attend the panel hearing, taking reasonable steps to enable the pupil to feedback their views, irrespective of their attendance. - Identify, in advance of the meeting, whether any alleged victims of the incident leading up to the exclusion wish to attend the panel hearing, taking reasonable steps to enable them to feedback their views, irrespective of their attendance. - Ensure that the panel is able to hear from any witnesses to the incident leading to the exclusion, taking into account the fact that some of these people may be pupils at the school.
-Pupils under 18 will not be allowed to appear in person without parental consent. - Inform the parents, headteacher and governing board that they are entitled to make oral and written representations to the panel, attend the hearing, and be represented. - Inform the LA that it is entitled to make oral and written representations to the panel, attend the hearing, and be represented. - Ensure that all parties are:
+Identify, in advance of the meeting, whether the excluded pupil wishes to attend the panel hearing, taking reasonable steps to enable the pupil to give feedback on their views, irrespective of their attendance.

+Before the meeting, identify whether any alleged victims of the incident leading up to the exclusion wish to attend the panel hearing, taking reasonable steps to enable them to give feedback on their views, irrespective of their attendance.

+Ensure that the panel can hear from any witnesses to the incident leading to the exclusion, considering that some of these people may be pupils at the school.
+Pupils under 18 cannot appear in person without parental consent.

+Inform the parents, Headteacher, and governing board that they are entitled to make oral and written representations to the panel, attend the hearing, and be represented.

+Inform the LA that it is entitled to make oral and written representations to the panel, attend the hearing, and be represented.

+Ensure that all parties are:

-- Provided with copies of relevant papers at least five school days before the review, notifying the panel if any requested documents have not been provided in case the panel wishes to adjourn until a later date. - Informed about who is attending the meeting, and what their roles are. - Attend the review and ensure that minutes are produced in accordance with instructions from the independent review panel.
+Provided with copies of relevant papers at least five school days before the review, notifying the panel if any requested documents have not been provided in case the panel wishes to adjourn until a later date.

+Informed about who is attending the meeting and what their roles are.

+To attend the review and ensure that instructions from the independent review panel produce minutes.

-Where a clerk is not appointed, the LA will undertake the functions outlined above.
+Where a clerk is not appointed, the LA will undertake the abovementioned functions.

-20. The duties of the independent review panel
+The duties of the independent review panel

-The role of the panel is to review the governing board's decision not to reinstate an excluded pupil.
-In reviewing the decision, the panel will consider the interests and circumstances of the excluded pupil, including the circumstances in which the pupil was excluded, and have regard to the interests of other pupils and people working at the school.
-The panel will apply the civil standard of proof, rather than the criminal standard of 'beyond reasonable doubt'.
+The panel's role is to review the governing board's decision not to reinstate an excluded pupil.
+In reviewing the decision, the panel will consider the interests and circumstances of the excluded pupil, including the circumstances in which the pupil was excluded, and regard the interests of other pupils and people working at the school.
+The panel will apply the civil standard of proof rather than the criminal standard of 'beyond reasonable doubt'.